snoe925/dockerfiles-qemu/qemu/README.md

 ```
 docker run -t -i -v $HOME/images:/images -p 8080:8080 -p 10022:10022 snoe/qemu
 ```
-## How it works, thanks qemu, novnc and websockigfy
+## How it works, thanks qemu, novnc and websockify

 ```
 # Run these two programs in parallel to get VNC console on 8080